petera3d/BoundingSphereFromDirectionOfMaximumSpread/README.md

 I have created simple editor script where you can set random axis distance for x,y,z and points amount.

-It is better to run in Play mode because in edit mode scrips run slow.
+It is better to run in Play mode because in edit mode scrips runs slow.

 BOOKS